 2. Figure out what your “unfair advantage” is, and use it.
 In a state where the average farmer age is 59, our unfair advantage is our ability to use social media & technology effectively.
 So we rely less on cold-calling and farmers markets than we used to.
 We also rely less on local rumor and more on research when making decisions.
 What’s your “unfair advantage”?

 3. This is a big tip, so pay attention.
 If you’re scraping to assemble your dream of living and/or farming in Hawaii, be willing to live (almost) anywhere in the beginning.
-The reason our home was both affordable and owner-financed is this.
 There’s affordable housing available throughout Puna, but it’s not always glamorous.
 Search for properties near Pahoa, Hawaii Paradise Park, Kapoho, Kurtistown, Mountain View, and Glenwood.

 4. If you can’t buy an existing farm, try starting one from scratch.
 Raw agricultural land in Hamakua runs $200/acre/year.
 There are also lease properties available in Shipman Park.